ERy03/JavaScript-ES6-Notes/README.md

 ```

 With arrow functions, if it only has one paramater and one thing to return:
-we can ommit the return and the parenthesis around the parameter
+we can ommit the return and the parenthesis around the parameter.

 ``` javascript
 const dinnerMenu = food => `For dinner I will have ${food}`